building Tristan’s communication skills to help with the Terrible Twos

-At 15 weeks Tristan’s giving us a premature taste of the infamous Terrible Two stage.
-His personality seems to be developing along what the books call “spirited” or “strong-willed”, even “high-need” (although this last term is politically incorrect anymore).
-Sopheap, his Khmer nanny, is bewildered and amused at the range, intensity and volatility of emotion he exhibits.
-He can be blissfully happy one second and thrashing angrily on the floor the next.
+At 15 months, we’re getting a premature taste of the infamous Terrible Two stage.
+Our little boy’s personality seems to be developing along what the books call “spirited” or “strong-willed”, even “high-need” (although this last term is politically incorrect anymore).
+His Khmer nanny is bewildered and amused at the range, intensity and volatility of emotion he exhibits.
+He can be blissfully happy one second and thrashing about in a full rage for the next two hours.
 It sets him off when we don’t understand what he wants.
 With redirecting a bit more difficult now we’ve had to be creative.

 He can sign.
 We signed to him since he was just a few weeks old, so he knows the basic ones like mum-mum (mom’s milk), finished, change the diaper, hurt and sleep.
 He demonstrates that he understands the signs but he doesn’t use all of them.